Mfonseca100/Marissa-Personal-Portfolio/README.md

 WHEN I click one of the links in the navigation
-THEN the UI scrolls to the corresponding section - done WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications- not done WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others - not done WHEN I click on the images of the applications - kinda done
+THEN the UI scrolls to the corresponding section - done WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications- done WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others - not done WHEN I click on the images of the applications - kinda done